 The Virginia Department of Health and Arlington County Public Health Division are required to issue mobile food unit licenses in the form of a sticker that shall be prominently displayed on mobile food units.
 This change was enacted due to the passage of House Bill 1625 during the 2017 Virginia General Assembly legislative session.

-- Mail or email a complete application package, which includes:
+- Mail or email a complete health license application package to the Environmental Health Program:

-- After submitting your application, contact the Environmental Health Program to schedule a joint health and fire (if needed*) inspection. *Mobile food units that produce grease-laden vapors (i.e., those who cook or re-heat food) and/or use propane tanks or generators MUST receive a fire inspection.
+3. After submitting your application, contact the Environmental Health Program to schedule a joint health and fire* inspection. *Mobile food units that produce grease-laden vapors (i.e., those who cook or re-heat food) and/or use propane tanks or generators MUST receive a fire inspection.

 Ensure fire safety equipment is available and stored in your mobile unit according to Fire Prevention Office regulations: